GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples/toyWorld.md

 -->

 ### API
 We provide a rich interface for controlling the Toy World core.
-The first (and so far only) thing you can do with the core in code is to access the `ToyWorldFactory`.
-The factory lets you get an `IGameController` object (a standard one or a threadsafe variety) that lets you do several things:
+The access to core is limited to the `ToyWorldFactory`.
+The factory lets you get an `IGameController` object (a standard one or a thread-safe variety) that lets you do several things:

  * Register Render Requests - these are used to draw the environment in the selected manner.
 Call the `RegisterRenderRequest` function and specify the interface of the desired render request as its type parameter.
 In return, you will be provided with a proxy to the render request that you can use to set up the rendering and collect the data.
  * Get Avatar controllers - you can get an `IAvatarController` to the specified Avatar.
 Through this object, you can set the Avatar's inputs and query for its status.